 Below are a selection of Data Cabling FAQs that outline elements of the data cabling industry.

-There is also a structured knowledge center of difference categories of the data cabling infrastructure at our Knowledge Centre which you can access HERE
+There is also a structured knowledge centre of difference categories of the data cabling infrastructure at our Knowledge Centre which you can access HERE

 Data cabling is the installation of the actual cabling within a building.
 However structured cabling is the design and installation of such cabling systems.
 In addition the structured design will support multiple hardware systems and be suitable for today’s needs and those of the future.
 For example a cat6 or cat6a cable can connect any of the following